 The Zionist leadership did formally accept “the partition plan.
 Many Zionist leaders objected, but were persuaded by Ben-Gurion to agree to the official acceptance.
 However, in several secret meetings Ben-Gurion made it clear that the partition borders were unacceptable and must be rectified at the first opportunity.
 The minutes of these meetings are there for all to read.” http://www.counterpunch.org/2011/06/28/sacred-mantras/

 -In the area of Palestine designated for the Jewish state there was approximately 500,000 Jews and 400,000 Arabs.
-A “Palestinian historian was later to write [that the Arabs at the time] ‘failed to see why it was not fair for the Jews to be a minority in a unitary Palestinian state, while it was fair for almost half of the Palestinian population–the indigenous majority on its own ancestral soil–to be converted overnight into a minority under alien rule.’”
-(The partition map was based not only on the 1947 population of Palestine; it assumed that the Jewish state would absorb up to half a million European Jewish refugees.)
+A “Palestinian historian was later to write [that the Arabs at the time] ‘failed to see why it was not fair for the Jews to be a minority in a unitary Palestinian state, while it was fair for almost half of the Palestinian population–the indigenous majority on its own ancestral soil–to be converted overnight into a minority under alien rule.'”
 Arab leaders asserted that “any effort to implement the resolution would lead to war.
 Ben-Gurion knew that there would be war.”
-(Benny Morris, Righteous Victims: A History of the Zionist-Arab Conflict, 1881 – 2001, Vintage, New York: 2001, 186.)
+(It should be noted that the partition map was based not only on the 1947 population of Palestine; it assumed that the Jewish state would absorb up to half a million European Jewish refugees.)
+(Morris 2001, 186)

-8. Which state, the Jewish State or Arab State, was to include Jerusalem according to the 1947 UN Partition Plan?
+8. Which state, the Jewish State or the Arab State, was to include Jerusalem, according to the 1947 UN Partition Plan?

 -Neither.
 An international trusteeship regime was to be established in Jerusalem, where the population was 100,000 Jews and 105,000 Arabs.
 However, after the 1948-49 War, Jordan controlled the eastern half of the city and the western half became part of Israel. http://news.bbc.co.uk/2/hi/in_depth/middle_east/2001/israel_and_the_palestinians/key_documents/1681322.stm